akka/akka/docs/rst/java/http/routing-dsl/directives/custom-directives.rst

 The basic technique is explained in the chapter about Composing Directives, where, for example, a new directive ``getOrPut`` is defined like this:

-.. includecode2:: ../../../code/docs/http/javadsl/server/directives/CustomDirectivesExamplesTest.java
+.. includecode2:: ../../../../../../test/java/docs/http/javadsl/server/directives/CustomDirectivesExamplesTest.java
-   :snippet: labeling
+   :snippet: labeling-1,labeling-2

 Multiple directives can be nested to produce a single directive out of multiple like this:

-.. includecode2:: ../../../code/docs/http/javadsl/server/directives/CustomDirectivesExamplesTest.java
+.. includecode2:: ../../../../../../test/java/docs/http/javadsl/server/directives/CustomDirectivesExamplesTest.java
-   :snippet: composition
+   :snippet: composition-1,composition-2

 Another example is the :ref:`MethodDirectives-java` which are simply instances of a preconfigured :ref:`-method-java-` directive.